cbegne/Search/README.md

 ## Synopsis

-A search interface to find people / planets / vehicles / species / starships from the StarWars movies
+A search interface to find people / planets / vehicles / species / starships from the Star Wars movies

 ## Motivation